scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 Going beyond the laptop
 ^^^^^^^^^^^^^^^^^^^^^^^

-Problem 2: We will consider a participant’s laptop the unit-of-compute since it is the primary platform widely used across the research and teaching space and is a reasonable assumption to require: specifically a 64-bit laptop with 4GB of RAM.
+We will consider a participant’s laptop the unit-of-compute since it is the primary platform widely used across the research and teaching space and is a reasonable assumption to require: specifically a 64-bit laptop with 4GB of RAM.
 These requirements are usually sufficient to get started, however the algorithms or size of in-memory data may exceed the available memory of this unit-of-compute and the participant may need to migrate to another compute resource such as a powerful workstation with 128GB of RAM, an amount of memory not yet available in even the most advanced laptops which typically max-out at 16GB at the time of this writing.

-Solution 2: Enable computing *beyond the laptop*.
-BCE can be replicated on a system with plentiful memory and CPU.
-By exactly replicating the environment available in Solution 1, the participant is guaranteed to replicate the data processing, transformations, and analysis steps they ran on their laptop in this new environment, but with better performance.
-BCE can be deployed on owned hardware, or on cloud-based systems.
-Example kinks that need only be solved once include ensuring that SSL can be used to operate an IPython notebook remotely.
+Thus, an environment should not be *restricted* to personal computers.
+We should be able to replicate the environment across systems, so that the user is guaranteed to replicate the data processing, transformations, and analysis steps they ran on their laptop in this new environment, but with better performance.

-Enabling tools:
+Relevant tools discussed below:

 * Packer
-* VirtualBox, VMWare Fusion/Workstation
+* Docker

 Pleasant parallelization
 ^^^^^^^^^^^^^^^^^^^^^^^^

-XXX - Maybe cut or maybe make clear it’s aspirational.

-Problem 3: Even though Solution 2 allows us to grow beyond the laptop, the time and skill required to access needed compute resources may be prohibitive.

-Solution 3: Enable *pleasantly parallel scale-out*.
-A cluster may be available in your department or at your institution or at national facilities that provides the equivalent of a hundred or a thousand of the workstations you may have in your lab, enabled by Solution 2.
-Further development of BCE with the proper enabling tools could provide a way to run in these other environments, including the ability to install additional software components as you wish without relying on cluster administrators for help.
-We are currently working on ensuring proper operation of NFS on the Amazon cloud to enable clustered file sharing, again, this is a problem that a university should solve *once*.
+For many, even “embarrassingly” parallelizable algorithms are hard to parallelize.
+Even if we can easily set up multiple instances of an environment we were running on our laptop, the time and skill required to access needed to coordinate these compute resources may be prohibitive.
+At UC Berkeley, we are deploying a condo-model HPC cluster that can provide the equivalent of hundreds of the workstations our users have in their lab, and we all have access to the public “cloud computing” resources at Amazon and their competitors.
+By targeting a common environment, we can build towards well-engineered building blocks that ensure basic functionality is working on the target system.

 Enabling tools: